-In a referendum held on 23 June 2016, the electorate of the United Kingdom ("UK") resolved to leave the European Union ("EU").
+In a referendum held on June 23, 2016, the electorate of the United Kingdom ("UK") resolved to leave the European Union ("EU") and the UK formally left the EU on January 31, 2020.
+A transition period was entered which, as of the date of these financial statements, is due to end on December 31, 2020.
+The future relationships and trading arrangements between the EU and the UK after this date are still uncertain at this time.
 The result has led to political and economic instability and volatility in the financial markets of the UK and more broadly across Europe.